sathirauop/MeditationCenter/FUTURE.md

 - We can't edit program images - can only add when creating
 - Same scenario for events as well
 - Need a way to properly handle the singleton nature of meditation programs
+- Blog post image editing is also not yet implemented (PATCH endpoint needed)